-Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Review of project level HRA and related Natural England comments Conclusion average 4 years in 10 then additional mitigation measures must be delivered, e.g. a nest plot on arable land on suitable soils outside the SPA.
-SA9(c) Land east of Red Lodge (south) - 382 units housing Within 1,500 m of components of Breckland SPA designated for stone curlew and within 1,500 m of functionally linked stone curlew nesting attempts areas.
+Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Review of project level HRA and related Natural England comments Conclusion SA9(c) Land east of Red Lodge (south) - 382 units housing Within 1,500 m of components of Breckland SPA designated for stone curlew and within 1,500 m of functionally linked stone curlew nesting attempts areas.
 Proposal F/2013/0257/HYB has planning permission.
 Project level HRA dated May 2013 prepared on behalf of developer, covering this site and adjacent SA9(b).
 A project level HRA covering sites SA9(b) and SA9(c) ruled out an adverse effect on Breckland SPA, on the basis that the nearest part of the SPA (to the east) was found sub-optimal for stone curlew given the existing environmental factors.
 It further relied on mitigation included within development proposals (to restore an area outside of but directly adjacent to Breckland SPA) to offset the development's potential to result in minor avoidance effects on stone curlew nesting on functionally linked habitat outside of the SPA by providing new habitat that could support nesting attempts outside the SPA but functionally linked to it.
 Natural England (letter to FHDC dated 11/7/2013) confirmed that the proposal is not likely to have a significant effect on Breckland SPA and stipulated certain conditions (email to FHDC dated 13/12/2013) for the proposed habitat restoration scheme to benefit stone curlew, namely that if the mitigation site is not used for additional stone curlew nesting on average 4 years in 10 then additional mitigation measures must be delivered, e.g. a nest plot on a arable land on suitable soils outside the SPA.
-Recommendation: In order to ensure that any future amendments to the current proposals for this site or any new planning application (if the current planning permission is not implemented) can be required to provide appropriate mitigation (similar to that being required for the current proposal, i.e. provision of mitigation land; monitoring for stone curlew nesting over 10 years; additional mitigation if nesting rate inadequate) for the effects on stone curlew nest attempts outside of Breckland SPA it is recommended that the requirement for project Adverse effects on the integrity of Breckland SPA cannot be ruled out as insufficient safeguards exist within Policy 9 to ensure that any future amendments to the current proposals for this site or any new planning application can be required to provide appropriate mitigation for the effects on stone curlew nest attempts outside of Breckland SPA.
-HRA of SALP will be able to rely on project level HRA conclusion of no likely significant effect on any European site provided that the recommendation for a policy amendment is implemented.
+In order to ensure that any future amendments to the current proposals for this site or any new planning application (if the current planning permission is not implemented) can be required to provide appropriate mitigation (similar to that being required for the current proposal, i.e. provision of mitigation land; monitoring for stone curlew nesting over 10 years; additional mitigation if nesting rate inadequate) for the effects on stone curlew nest attempts outside of Breckland SPA it was recommended that the requirement for project level HRA originally described at para.
+5.8.20 of the supporting text to Policy SA9 (Submission version of SALP) be included in the policy itself since supporting text can only aid interpretation of the policy and there HRA of SALP can rely on project level HRA; adverse effects on the integrity of Breckland SPA can be ruled out, both alone and in combination.